 This page also includes the following:

+This page makes many references to National Curriculum in England content, exemplifying how a life-based approach supplements a subject-based curriculum.
 MAC brings together disparate National Curriculum materials and adds important material, aiming to organise children’s learning in a focused and determined way.

 There is no suggestion that the content set out below is in any sense definitive.
 It is intended merely for discussion and debate, a starting point for the detailed programmes of learning that will be required for each year group.